tallwebguy/typescript-express-blitz/README.md

 Code will build into a /build directory and Node will be invoked in there.

+Doing `DEBUG=true node build/app.js` will show the debug output from the class loader when the application starts.

 Hit http://localhost:3000/ to see it running.

 ## Tested on